The Hidden Environmental Impact of Events: How Much Waste Do We Really Produce?

 Annual Waste Snapshot:

-Australia generates over 75.8 million tonnes of waste annually.
+• Australia generates over 75.8 million tonnes of waste annually.
 A substantial portion comes from events and mass gatherings, where the waste footprint is amplified by large crowds, single-use items, and temporary facilities.
 While it’s hard to pin down exactly what share of the national waste comes from events, we know that when tens of thousands of people come together, the waste adds up quickly.

-• Festivals: A single multi-day festival can generate several tonnes of waste.
+• A single multi-day festival can generate several tonnes of waste.
 For example, the famous Glastonbury Festival in the UK reported up to 2,000 tonnes of waste for ~200,000 attendees over five days.
 Australian festivals, though generally smaller in scale, face comparable challenges and proportions.
 In fact, an estimated 80% of the trash at Australian summer music festivals is generated and left behind by campers themselves—things like abandoned tents, sleeping bags, camp chairs, and of course food and drink containers.
 This “leave it and leave” behavior means festival organizers often contend with fields of discarded gear once the music fades, dramatically increasing clean-up waste.

-• Conferences: The average conference attendee produces approximately 1.89 kg of waste per day, mostly from single-use items like coffee cups, water bottles, and printed materials.
+• The average conference attendee produces approximately 1.89 kg of waste per day, mostly from single-use items like coffee cups, water bottles, and printed materials.
 Consider a three-day industry conference at a Sydney hotel with 500 delegates: that could be around 2,800 kg (2.8 tonnes) of waste generated by attendees over the event, just in disposables and consumables!
 Multiply that across hundreds of conferences nationwide and you see why event organisers are starting to pay close attention to waste streams.
 The use of catered meals (think of all those sandwich wrappers and serviettes), goody bags filled with brochures, and name badge throwaways all contribute to the pile.

-• Community & Sporting Events: Fun runs, city festivals, and sports matches generate waste too—often in the form of water bottles, food packaging, and promotional materials.
+• Fun runs, city festivals, and sports matches generate waste too—often in the form of water bottles, food packaging, and promotional materials.
 For instance, a city marathon can leave streets littered with paper cups and sponges from hydration stations.
 A single AFL grand final at the MCG will result in tens of thousands of pie wrappers, beer cups, and ticket stubs.
 These might be cleaned up overnight, but ultimately much of that waste heads to landfill if not sorted properly.

 Australia’s love of events—from the local weekend markets to New Year’s fireworks in Sydney—means we collectively produce a lot of event waste.
 One report by Clean Up Australia noted that of the 67 million tonnes of waste Australians generated in 2017, a huge chunk came from commercial and industrial activities (where events would be included), and sadly, a large portion still went to landfill.
 Clearly, there’s vast room for improvement.